opentecture/mindmapping/sandbox/opentecture-bookmarks/add-a-line-bookmarks/v-0-5-06/README.md

 * 2019-08-11 ~ Theo ~ Excellent set of tags
 * 2019-08-11 ~ Theo ~ Every entry well-tagged

+### Bookmarks by search (MSE)

+* 2019-09-29 ~ Theo ~ search for multiple strings separated by commas
+* 2019-09-29 ~ Theo ~ search terms highlighted in the text

 ### Tags

 * 2019-08-11 ~ Theo ~ Filter by tags menu subdivided similar to edit tag sets
 * 2019-07-07 ~ Theo ~ Create tag chains usable to tie or link as Mind Map elements
 * 2019-06-23 ~ Theo ~ Filter by multiple tags
-* 2019-06-23 ~ Theo ~ Add tags to multiple bookmarks at same time
+* 2019-06-23 ~ Theo ~ Add tags to multiple bookmarks at same time << or just use a text editor on the entire file

 ### File handling

 * 2019-08-11 ~ Theo ~ Update json lines data with each edit
 * 2019-06-23 ~ Theo ~ Refresh memory after a deletion
-* 2019-06-03 ~ Theo ~ Save to and read from gists
+* 2019-06-03 ~ Theo ~ Save to and read from GitHub gists

 ### onLoad